What foods should you have during Suhoor?

 Drink plenty of water at Suhoor and Iftar.
 It is recommended that you drink at least 8 cups of water between Iftar and Suhoor so that your body may adjust fluid levels in time for the next day.

 Avoid drinks that contain caffeine such as tea and coffee as these can make you lose more water by going to the toilet more.
 Avoid sugary drinks such as orange, apple, tropical fruit juice and fizzy drinks.
-Diet drinks and non-sweetened drinks such or unsweetened lassi or labaan drinks are a preferred option.
+Diet drinks and non-sweetened drinks such as unsweetened lassi or labaan drinks are a preferred option.